You need to try this recipe for these deliciously fudgy, rich, and so easy-to-make Nutella Hazelnut Brownies.

 Large eggs help to bind the brownie together they are also the only leavener in this brownie recipe.
 Be careful to not over-whip the eggs.
 We don't want to add a lot of air to the eggs.

 In this recipe, we are using Nutella and just Nutella.
 The chocolate flavor comes from Nutella, no additional chocolate is necessary.
-I really wanted to focus on Nutella’s chocolate hazelnut flavor.
+I really wanted the hazelnut flavor in these brownies to be strong.
 Nutella’s already smooth and creamy texture adds to the brownie’s gooeyness.

 Flour tends to form into lumps if there’s a lot of moisture in the batter (ex: pancake or waffle batters), but with the amount of fat in these brownies that doesn’t happen.
 The fat will coat the flour particles keeping them from clumping together.

-All of the best recipes contain at least a little salt.
+Most dessert recipes contain at least a little salt.
 Salt adds its own flavor but it also intensifies other flavors.
-In this recipe, salt increases the sweetness of the brownies.
+In this recipe, salt increases the sweetness of the brownies without adding additional sugar.

 To better understand salt's flavor-intensifying abilities try this experiment.
 If you like sweet tea, brew a cup of tea and add 1 teaspoon of sugar and a pinch of salt.
 It should taste like you actually added 3 teaspoons of sugar.

-What isn’t in these fudgy Nutella brownies? chemical leaveners aka baking soda or baking powder.
-We don’t want these brownies to rise and become cakey.
+What isn't in these brownies?
+Chemical leaveners aka baking soda or baking powder.
+We don't want these brownies to rise and become cakey.
 We want them to remain dense and fudgy.